UniqueName12345/computer-controller/README.md

 ```
 And then type in `y` to uninstall.

+To fully uninstall, you need to remove the folder called `computer_controller.egg-info`.
+This is `rm -rf computer_controller.egg-info` in bsh, or `del computer_controller.egg-info` in cmd.

 Then, if you want to install it again, refer back to [the installation section.](#How-to-Install)

 ## How to use

-For linux migrators/users, you can use commands from windows.
+For linux users (i.e Ubuntu, Debian, Arch, etc.), you can use the commands from Windows.
-For example, to install a package, you can do `winget install package-name`
+Example: `dir` in Windows is `ls` in Linux.

 For Windows migrators/users (i.e. Windows 10, Windows 8.1, etc.), you can use commands from linux.
 For example, to print something to a file, you can use `cat "message" > /path/to/file`